messiashenrique/skingo/README.md

 func (ts *TemplateSet) ExecuteIsolated(w io.Writer, filename string, data interface{}) error
 ```
 Renders a template in isolation, without using the layout.
 Useful for HTMX and Ajax requests.
-**Note:** `ExecuteIsolated` does not separate JS and CSS scopes.
+* **Note:** `ExecuteIsolated` does not separate CSS scope.
 Therefore, it is recommended that styles be declared globally.

 ## Template Functions